faruk-guler/LusuaL/Devices/udev.md

 You can also view the udev database and sysfs using the <b>udevadm</b> command.
 This tool is very useful, but sometimes can get very convoluted, a simple command to view information for a device would be:

 <pre>$ udevadm info --query=all --name=/dev/sda</pre>

-## Exercise

-Run the udevadm command given and check out the input.

-## Quiz Question

-What dynamically adds and removes devices?

-## Quiz Answer

-udev